fikayo-sanni/ductape-docs/docs/products/connecting-apps.md

 ## Overview

 Apps represent third-party services (like Stripe, SendGrid, Twilio) that your product integrates with.
-Connecting apps to products allows you to use their actions within your features and workflows.
+Connecting apps to products allows you to use their actions within your features and features.

 ## Connecting an App